 Harry climbed South America’s Aconcagua in 2000 and 2004, by the two main trekking routes described in his first book Aconcagua: Summit fo South America.
 He also summited Denali (Mt McKinley) twice by the West Buttress route.
 Denali is the summit of North America and the subject of Harry’s second book in the Rucksack Pocket Summits series.
 He has been on three Everest expeditions and has condensed his knowledge in his 2009 book: “Everest: Summit of the World”.

 Harry’s photos and trip reports have been published in magazines such as National Geographic Adventure, Outdoor Australia, Getaway (South Africa) and Panorama (Netherlands).
-His portfolio can be viewed and prints ordered on his photo-blog ExposedPlanet.

 From 2008-2011 he cycled from Alaska to Patagonia, where he currently lives with his wife and son (born 2011), when not in Amsterdam.
 He was a founder of Flexiwaysolar, which aims to replace kerosene lamps with solar-powered LED lights in developing countries.